Azure/open-service-broker-azure/docs/modules/postgresql.md

 ###### Kubernetes

-The `contrib/k8s/examples/postgresql/postgresql-database-only-instance.yaml` can be used to provision the `database-only` plan.
+The `contrib/k8s/examples/postgresql/postgresql-database-instance.yaml` can be used to provision the `database` plan.
 This can be done with the following example:

 ```console
 kubectl create -f contrib/k8s/examples/postgresql/advanced/postgresql-database-instance.yaml